Shape Constraints in Symbolic Regression using Penalized Least Squares: Introduction

 \section{Introduction}

-\Ac{SR} is a powerful, supervised machine learning approach to discover underlying mathematical expressions from data.
+\Ac{SR} is a supervised machine learning approach to discover underlying mathematical expressions from data.
 The search space of potential expressions is very large, and the problem is NP-hard, as proven by \cite{VirgolinPissis:2022:1}.
 However, there are ways to incorporate prior knowledge beyond the data into the expression search to guide the search more efficiently.
-One way to do this is by using shape constraints.
+One way to do this is by using \ac{SC}.

-Shape constraints impose restrictions on the behavior (or shape) of a function.
-A relatively common example of a shape constraint is monotonicity with respect to some variable.
-Shape constraints can be used to incorporate domain-specific knowledge or enforce desired behavior, which can be very advantageous in many scenarios.
-For example, shape constraints can help reduce the required number of data, or help bridge regions where no data is available.
-In addition, shape constraints can mitigate the effect of noisy data, including data with outliers.
-Depending on how the shape constraints are implemented into the expression search, they can either provide additional guidance or even reduce the search space.
-These benefits have already been shown in several studies, including \cite{KronbergerOlivettiDeFrancaBurlacuHaiderKommenda:2022:1, HaiderOlivettiDeFrancaBurlacuKronberger:2021:1, HaiderOlivettiDeFrancaKronbergerBurlacu:2022:1, HaiderKronberger:2022:1, BladekKrawiec:2023:1, KubalikDernerBabuska:2020:1, PiringerWagnerHaiderFohlerSilberAffenzeller:2022:1, ReinboldKageorgeSchatzGrigoriev:2021:1, LiFanSinghRiley:2019:1}.
-Altogether, the expressions obtained have greater utility and reliability when they obey the domain-specific shape constraints.
+\ac{SC} impose restrictions on the behavior (or shape) of a function.
+A relatively common example of a \ac{SC} is monotonicity with respect to some variable. \ac{SC} can be used to incorporate domain-specific knowledge or enforce desired behavior, which can be advantageous in many scenarios.
+For example, \ac{SC} can help reduce the required number of data, or help bridge regions where no data is available.
+In addition, \ac{SC} can mitigate the effect of noisy data, including data with outliers.
+Depending on how \ac{SC} are implemented into the expression search, they can either provide additional guidance or even reduce the search space.
+These benefits are already shown in several studies, including \cite{KronbergerOlivettiDeFrancaBurlacuHaiderKommenda:2022:1,HaiderOlivettiDeFrancaBurlacuKronberger:2021:1,HaiderOlivettiDeFrancaKronbergerBurlacu:2022:1,HaiderKronberger:2022:1,BladekKrawiec:2023:1,KubalikDernerBabuska:2020:1,PiringerWagnerHaiderFohlerSilberAffenzeller:2022:1,ReinboldKageorgeSchatzGrigoriev:2021:1,LiFanSinghRiley:2019:1}.
+Altogether, the expressions obtained have greater utility and reliability when they obey the domain-specific \ac{SC}.